Zurehma/SE2-Kiruna_eXplorer/server/API.md

 - Access Constraints: Can only be called by a logged in user whose role is Urban Planner.
 - Additional Constraints:
+  - It should return a 400 error when `scale` is not valid.
   - It should return a 400 error when `issuanceDate` is after the current date.
+  - It should return a 400 error when `type` is not valid.

 #### GET `api/documents/link-types`